 (4) In this section —

-“quarter” means a period of 3 months beginning on 1 January, 1 April, 1 July or 1 October of any year.
+quarter means a period of 3 months beginning on 1 January, 1 April, 1 July or 1 October of any year.

 137. Reports to Parliament

 (1) The Regulator may at any time cause a report about matters relating to the Regulator’s functions under this Act or the regulations to be laid before each House of Parliament.